-Actual bonus payments for each named executive officer under each of the 2017 Annual Bonus Programs and the Semi-Annual Bonus Plan are formula-driven, and the formulas are used to calculate actual bonus payments.
+Actual bonus payments for each named executive officer under the 2018 Annual Bonus Programs and the Semi-Annual Bonus Plan are formula-driven, and the formulas are used to calculate actual bonus payments.
 See "Executive Compensation-Non-Equity Incentive Plan Compensation" below for more information about these formulas.

-In fiscal 2017, we continued to use the annual revenue and Adjusted EBITDA metrics, which we believe to be reflective of the results of our operations, and added a cash and cash equivalents metric.
-We also further tailored the performance metrics under our 2017 Annual Bonus Programs to apply additional business unit-specific metrics under our 2017 Global Channels Annual Bonus Program, 2017 Americas Commercial Annual Bonus Program, 2017 Power Plants Annual Bonus Program, and 2017 Marketing Annual Bonus Program.
-Each of our named executive officers participated in our 2017 Corporate Annual Bonus Program, which required the achievement of corporate targets established in respect of our: annual revenue metric (33.3% of payout), annual Adjusted EBITDA metric (33.3% of payout), and cash and cash equivalents metric (33.3% of payout).
+In fiscal 2018, we continued to use the annual revenue, Adjusted EBITDA, and cash and cash equivalents metrics, which we believe to be reflective of the results of our operations, and we added a safety modifier, based on our annual Total Recordable Injury Rate (TRIR).
+TRIR is a measurement of the total number of fatalities, permanent disability cases, occupational lost-time accidents, restricted work cases, and medical treatments divided by the number of worked hours, and then multiplied by 1 million.
+Total payout factor under the 2018 Annual Bonus Programs was subject to modification, capped at +10% or -10%, based on achievement with respect to our TRIR target.

+Each of our named executive officers participated in our 2018 Corporate Annual Bonus Program, which required the achievement of corporate targets established in respect of our: annual revenue metric (33.3% of payout), annual Adjusted EBITDA metric (33.3% of payout), and cash and cash equivalents metric (33.3% of payout), as adjusted by the safety modifier.

-In fiscal 2017, we achieved the following, as calculated under the 2017 Corporate Annual Bonus Program:
+In fiscal 2018, we achieved the following, as calculated under the 2018 Corporate Annual Bonus Program (in millions of dollars):